prplfoundation/data-elements/doc/AdminGuide.md

 ###ii.
 Sensors###

-In WCCF, Version 1.2.0, Sensors exist that obtain Wi-Fi information and store it in files for subsequent delivery through a Transmitter to a remote Receiver.
-In Version 1.2.0, crontabs are used to trigger the Sensors periodically (initially, at 5-minute intervals).
-The WCCF Version 1.2.0 build/install package installs a cronjob for user root with pre-configured sensor entries.
+In WCCF, Version 1.3.0, Sensors exist that obtain Wi-Fi information and store it in files for subsequent delivery through a Transmitter to a remote Receiver.
+In Version 1.3.0, crontabs are used to trigger the Sensors periodically (initially, at 5-minute intervals).
+The WCCF Version 1.3.0 build/install package installs a cronjob for user root with pre-configured sensor entries.
 This cronjob starts on boot after an image flash.

-Note, if 'Keep settings' is selected - see above - a prior crontab may be preserved.)
+Note, if 'Keep settings' is selected - see above - a prior crontab may be preserved and operational instead of the 1.3.0 crontab.
+Regardless, the Version 1.3.0 cronjob is always present and available for reference in file form as `/root/wccf_sensors.cron`.

-This cronjob can be viewed and changed through the Web U/I at menu `System -> Scheduled Tasks`.
-Alternatively, when ssh'd into the AP, from the command line use `$ crontab -e` to view and edit these configurations.
+The current cronjob can be viewed and changed through the Web U/I at menu `System -> Scheduled Tasks`.
+Alternatively, when ssh'd into the AP, from the command line use `$ crontab -e` to view and edit these configurations, and `$ crontab -h` for more options.

-There are three Sensors in WCCF, 1.2.0:
+There are four Sensors in WCCF, 1.3.0:

 - /usr/sbin/wccf_sensor_scan
 - /usr/sbin/wccf_sensor_station
+- /usr/sbin/wccf_sensor_channel
-- /usr/sbin/wccf_sensor_survey
+- /usr/sbin/wccf_sensor_interface

-Each must be configured with cmd line arguments that designate (a) a specific interface and (b) a file output directory.
-Note that the output directory should match the input directory configured for the Transmitter running on the AP (see below).
-See the existing cronjob for further details.
+Each must be configured with cmd line arguments that designate (a) a specific interface\*\* and (b) a file output directory.
+Note that the output directory (b) should match the input directory configured for the Transmitter running on the AP (see below).
+See the existing crontab for examples of invoking sensors.

+\*\* Sensor wccf_sensor_interface does not accept an interface; rather, it executes upon all interfaces each invocation.

 Output of the sensors is in JSON format.
 Specific output-content of each Sensor is documented in the WCCF git respository [wccf/doc/](./) directory.

 ###iii.
 Processors###

 In WCCF, Processors are apps intended (generally) to accept Sensor output and transform it in some fashion prior to delivery by a Transmitter to a corresponding Receiver.
-In the base Version 1.2.0, there is a single Processor that demonstrates this architectural relationship by merely transferring Sensor output to the Transmitter's input directory.
+In the base Version 1.3.0, there is a single Processor that demonstrates this architectural relationship by merely transferring Sensor output to the Transmitter's input directory.
 This Processor is named wccf_proc_null.

 The config file for wccf_proc_null is file [`/etc/config/wccf_proc_null.cfg`](../utils/wccf_proc_null.cfg.in).
 Its content is largely self documenting and is reproduced in its entirety here: